-Jo Carnegie is a writer, counsellor and loneliness expert who runs workshops on How To Work Alone.
+Jo Carnegie is a writer, counsellor and loneliness expert.
 She’s also a seasoned home worker which may or may not be her reaction to spending several years working in the same office as me, during my formative years back in the noughties at heat magazine (possibly the root of all my problems – it was like an out of control youth club, but we got shit done).
 Jo is a loud and creative person, though, so I know that she will relate to some of My Struggle™.

 “For lots of us, working from home has stripped the sociable side of work out and left us with the often boring nuts and bolts bit,” says Jo.
 “After nearly 18 months of a pandemic many of us have, quite understandably, forgotten to have fun in our working day.
 It might seem a bit contradictory but we need to make an initial effort to bring back spontaneity and casual conversation.”